syperrrr/syperrrr/README.md

 <p align="center">
 <strong>BYI</strong>
   <p align="center">
-CJ FANDOM: please no talk about jashships around me, alot of it makes me uncomfortable.
+જ⁀➴ CJ FANDOM: please no talk about jashships around me, alot of it makes me uncomfortable.
 </br> i certainly don't care whether you ship them or not, i just would prefer not to see/consume any content about it. </br>
 <p align="center">
 i'm 17 so no freaky jokes targeting me please !!